 Any information contained in this communication is not intended as or to be construed as tax advice.
 We advise our clients and readers to seek professional tax consultancy from a trusted partner in their jurisdiction.

 Although there is a Double Taxation Agreement between Portugal and the United States, if you are a U.S. citizen or a resident in another country, the rules for filing income, estate, and gift tax returns, plus paying estimated tax are generally the same whether you are in the US or Portugal.

 Your worldwide income is subject to U.S. income tax, regardless of where you live.
 Having said that, though, you still may be eligible for Portugal’s special Non-Habitual Resident Tax regime and enjoy certain tax benefits.

 For more information, consult our NHR Portugal tax regime guide.

 Important Note: The Prime Minister of Portugal has recently announced his intention to eliminate the Non-Habitual Resident (NHR) regime starting in 2024.
-While this announcement is currently informal, it should be taken seriously.
 Read more here: Is The Portugal NHR Program Ending?

 Frequently Asked Questions about the Portuguese Investment Fund for the Golden Visa